ishubham21/infinity-skncure/README.md

 Further, this application also recommends nearby doctors automatically by using their current location.
 This app has the ability to predict over 10 skin diseases quite accurately.

+We've also included a feature of global chat within this application to help the users in posting their queries of each kind and get their doubts resolved.

 # Get Started Here

 You can use this link to navigate through the website- [Infinity SknCure Website](https://ishubham21.github.io/infinity-skncure)

 ## Want to use the Progressive Web App?

- * Head on to the same website mentioned above on your mobile phone.
+ * Head on to the same website mentioned above on your device.
- * In the browser settings, search for the 'Add to home screen'/'Install App' option and tap it.
+ * In the browser options, search for the 'Add to home screen'/'Install App' option and tap it.
+(You'll find an install button in the address bar if you're using Chrome on windows/mac).
- * Choose your desired name for the app and tap 'done'.
+ * Wait for the device to install the app.
- * Web-App will be visible on your home screen.
+ * An app with the name **Infinity-Skncure** will be visible on your home screen.

 # Features